snigo/color/README.md

 #### `sRGBColor.mode`

-Returns mode of the color, `0` is color is light and `1` if color is dark.
-Useful to determine font color for certain background.
-It is **guaranteed** that 'black' color will always have sufficient contrast with any colors of mode "0" and otherwise 'white' color will have sufficient contrast with colors of mode "1".
+Returns mode of the color, `0` if color is light and `1` if color is dark.
+Useful to determine font color for certain backgrounds.
+It is **guaranteed** that `black` color will always have sufficient contrast with any colors of mode `0` and otherwise `white` color will have sufficient contrast with colors of mode `1`.

 ```js